 The Director of Finance & Commercial Services S151 and deputy s151 officers Fulfilling the statutory role of the Chief Finance Officer (CFO) for the purposes of s151 of the Local Government Act 1972 and s114/114A of the Local Government Finance Act 1988.
 A statutory responsibility to ensure that the Council plans for the proper administration of the Council's financial affairs.
 Ensuring the production and monitoring of these Financial Regulations.
 Ensuring that the s151 role is fulfilled at a strategic level.
 On a day-to-day basis, all s151 responsibilities may be discharged by the Head of Accounting and the Head of Finance & Commercial Business Partnering.
 They will act on behalf of the CFO in ensuring proper discharge of these statutory responsibilities.
 Nothing in the above paragraph diminishes the ultimate financial responsibilities of the CFO.
 Financial Management If the Head of Accounting or the Head of Finance & Commercial Business Partnering is unavailable, signing grant Funder offer letters, or documentation, to accept a grant of £1m or more.
 If the Head of Accounting or the Head of Finance & Commercial Business Partnering is unavailable, signing statutory returns or other documents that require the authority of the CFO.
 Reporting significant risks to the Council's Leadership Boards and to the Policy Committees in quarterly budget monitoring reports.
 Agreeing borrowing and investment transactions if the Head of Accounting and nominated deputies are unavailable.
 Maintaining a record of all financial information and approvals in relation to leases, and other credit arrangements, and work with service to approve all leases, except property related leases.
 Ensuring that appropriate training is made available to support the Financial Regulations and operational procedures.
 Writing financial standards, policies, procedures, forms, etc. which support the Financial Regulations.
 Overall responsibility for the financial elements of Council's Asset Register and for making sure all necessary accounting requirements are followed.
 Arranging the insurances considered necessary to cover risks to which the Council is exposed.
 Determining the premiums to be charged to Portfolios for Insurance as part of the Annual Budget process.
 Financial Producing the MTFS with Executive Directors.
 Planning Preparing Portfolio spending proposals with the Finance & Commercial Business Partnering Team and Executive Directors.
+1

-Advising on any contingency budgets required to cover exceptional in-year costs, such as price increases and commitments which are uncertain in terms of their timing and cost.
-Approving the in-year flow of money to and from reserves, and/or creating or consolidating reserves.
-Ensuring the Budget meets relevant statutory requirements.
-Issuing guidance regarding decisions referred.
-Signing off all Financial Implications summaries, directly or by an authorised officer on their behalf.
 Purchasing Ensuring Contracts Standing Orders are correct, up to date and fit for purpose and adhered to.
 Reporting all unauthorised breaches of the Contracts Standing Orders to the Audit & Standards Committee in the form of a report.
 Consider requests for waivers of the Contracts Standing Orders and allowing them where appropriate.
 Ensuring procedures are in place for the ordering and procurement of goods and/ or services.
 Providing advice and guidance on the procurement process.
 Ensuring training and guidance is available for all officers involved in the Purchasing to Payment (P2P) process.
 Approving suppliers of goods and/ or services.
 Setting and revising the values in the Authorisation Matrix for the authorisation of Purchase Orders.
 On a day-to-day basis these responsibilities are carried out by Procurement.
 Internal Charges Making sure that there are proper processes and procedures in place to support the internal charging system.
-Internal Audit Maintaining a continuous internal audit of all the Council's financial systems, records and operations.
+1 Maintaining a continuous internal audit of all the Council's financial Internal Audit systems, records and operations.
+Internal Audit • Internal Audit Companies, Joint Ventures, Partnerships, Joint Committees systems, records and operations.
+On a day-to-day basis these responsibilities are carried out by Companies, Joint Ventures, Partnerships, Joint systems, records and operations.
 On a day-to-day basis these responsibilities are carried out by Internal Audit.
-Companies, Joint Ventures, Partnerships, Joint Committees Agreeing the arrangements for robust financial governance and control where the Council is involved as a minority interest in partnership arrangements or Joint Committees that use their own finance systems.
-Council Supply Agreements Providing an opinion to Executive Directors on the financial aspects of Council Supply Agreements.
-Grant (Gift) Arrangements Ensuring there are proper processes and procedures in place for the making of grant aid.
+Agreeing the arrangements for robust financial governance and control where the Council is involved as a minority interest in partnership arrangements or Joint Committees that use their own